 Most managers aren’t born knowing how to do this.
 But just as a great rep is taught how to sell, anyone can become a good coach — they just have to learn how.

-According to Damon Jones, Head of Global Strategy and Growth at Sandler Training, “Too much of sales management is telling salespeople what to do as opposed to letting salespeople do their own self discovery and learning.
+According to Damon Jones, Head of Global Strategy and Growth at Sandler Training, “Too much of sales management is telling sales professionals what to do as opposed to letting salespeople do their own self discovery and learning.
 By investing in training your sales coaches, you can foster good behavior and better outcomes from the start.”

 A formal sales coaching program should therefore develop and certify managers with advanced coaching skills before they engage with reps.
 By the end of their training, a great coach should understand how to: